arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 >
 >Instead of using *sshuser* we could also used the *Cluster Admin* user with domain credentials and the corresponding password that was set for this user in section 1.5.

+2. Use your *cluster administrator user* to log into the cluster
 2. Launch the HBase shell.
 ```
 hbase shell